Sciatica & Back Pain Relief

 For many, back pain will thankfully be fleeting.
 However, what many don’t know, is that the underlying problem of poor joint movement, core weakness, and poor muscle coordination, is a catalyst for a future back injury, which can be significantly worse.

-Back pain and sciatica are both completely treatable through physiotherapy and/or chiropractic and massage therapy.
-Our Oshawa, ON physiotherapist or chiropractor creates a personalized treatment plan for you that will be tailored to your diagnosis.
+Back pain and sciatica are both completely treatable through physiotherapy and massage therapy.
+Our Oshawa, ON physiotherapist creates a personalized treatment plan for you that will be tailored to your diagnosis.
 The early stages of your treatment will focus on quick pain relief.